felixbartel/fcv/README.md

 ## Overview

-The `fct` package is a fast implementation for evaluating the ordinary cross-validation score and the generalized cross-validation score.
+The `fcv` package is a fast implementation for evaluating the ordinary cross-validation score and the generalized cross-validation score.
- * The `examples/plot_*` scripts create the figures from the paper below
+ * The `demos/demo_*` scripts create the figures from the paper below
- * The `examples/ad_*` scripts use the combination of the fast evaluation with the a minimization technique to provide a atomatic denoising scheme
+ * The `demos/demo_ad_*` scripts use the combination of the fast evaluation with the a minimization technique to provide a atomatic denoising scheme

 ## Requirements